 The focus of the CRA's governmental fund is to provide information on near-term inflows, outflows and balances of spendable resources.
 Such information is useful in assessing the CRA's financing requirement.
 In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the year.
-At the end of fiscal year 2023, the Agency's governmental fund reported an ending fund balance of \$1,588,239 restricted for community redevelopment activities.
-While it is great that the Net Position of the Redevelopment Agency increased, that's not the ultimate goal of the CRA.
-The CRA goals are eliminating blight and encouraging economic growth.
+At the end of fiscal year 2024, the Agency's governmental fund reported an ending fund balance of \$1,566,033 restricted for community redevelopment activities.
+The ultimate goals of the CRA are eliminating blight and encouraging economic growth.
 The main tools the Agency has implemented are the business startup grant, façade grant, housing initiative grant, planning and zoning cost share grants and community activities.